There are not so many options for watch "glazing". The main ones are the following:

 Good to know!
 Plastic glass is also called hesolite or organic glass.

-mineral glass
+Mineral glass

-Mineral glass is used in the vast majority of watches
+Mineral glass is used in the vast majority of watches.

-Benefits of mineral glass:
+Advantages of mineral glass:

 • good transparency, which ensures excellent visibility of the readings on the dial or display (if it comes to smartwatches);